Gatlinburg Christmas Lights Featured in

 Shadrack’s Christmas Wonderland (November 13–January 3, 2022)

 Shadrack’s Christmas Wonderland is a drive-through Christmas light show, which runs nightly from dusk to 10 pm at Smokies Stadium.
-Photos and visits with Santa, a petting zoo, pony rides, food vendors, Santa’s workshops, and other attractions are available.
+Photos and visits with Santa, a petting zoo, pony rides, food vendors, Santa’s workshops, are among some of the attractions available.
 Dozens of light displays, such as the North Pole and Santa with his Friends, are synced to music, which you can listen to in your car.

 Winter events in Gatlinburg and Pigeon Forge attract hundreds of thousands annually.
 If you believe in Christmas magic, the Smokies in Tennesee is a great vacation spot to create some lasting memories.